 The rubric includes four criteria (Ideas, Organization, Language Use, and Conventions), and there are four levels of performance for each criterion.
-Level 3 and above is the expectation for writing assessments, so it's important to look at these levels first when reviewing the rubric.
-The following information is provided to teachers prior to scoring student writing at provincial scoring sessions.
-It may also be helpful for teachers who wish to use this rubric with students in their classrooms.
-Please keep in mind that the expectations for specific assessments are anchored in the writing samples in a scoring guide, as they are relative to specific grade levels (end of grades 3, 5,8).
-The scoring guide provides two student writing samples that illustrate each performance level outlined in the rubric.
-A sample scoring guide is available in Appendix G of this document.
+Level 3 and above is the expectation for Nova Scotia writing assessments, so it's important to look at these levels first when reviewing the rubric.
+Please keep in mind that the expectations for specific assessments are anchored in the writing samples in a scoring guide, as they are relative to specific grade levels (end of grade 5 in this case).
+Our prompts are intentionally broad so that all students are able to relate.
+The scoring guide training provided by table leaders includes student writing samples that illustrate each performance level outlined in the rubric.